Magnetic Field Lines

 What are Magnetic Field Lines

 A magnetic field can be visually represented by imaginary lines drawn around a magnet or a magnetized object.
 These lines are known as magnetic field lines or magnetic lines of force.
-The number of field lines passing through a given cross-sectional area is called the magnetic flux.
-As the magnetic field is a vector quantity it will have both magnitude and direction.
-The flux per unit cross-sectional area perpendicular to the lines is called magnetic flux density, which gives the magnitude of the magnetic field.
-A line drawn tangentially at any point on the field lines gives the magnetic field’s direction.
+As the magnetic field is a vector quantity it will have both magnitude and direction as shown in the image below.
+The strength of the magnetic field is given by the number of lines crossing a unit area perpendicular to the lines.
+A line drawn tangentially at any point on the field lines gives the magnetic field’s direction (refer to the red arrows in the image).
 The magnetic field lines are analogous to electric field lines.

 Properties of Magnetic Field Lines

-Here are some general facts and characteristics of the magnetic field lines.
+Here are some general facts and characteristics of magnetic field lines.

 - Closed and continuous curve